natmasslove/aws_howto/glue_emrserverless_comparison/README.md

 AWS provides a wide set of serverless technologies.
 Glue & EMR - for big data processing (specifically EMR serverless, as we are talking serverless)

+<<This article's intent is to provide your information for choosing between ....

+<<First we cover some functionality aspects which might affect your choice
+<<Then, we provide the results of benchmark test we conducted to assess their cost and performance

 ## Compatibility